Address: Skellefteå Drive Center, Fällforsheden 5, 930 52 Fällfors, Sweden

 The course was built for a cost of around SEK 45 million, using a design by TTI GmbH, headed by former Formula 1 driver Alexander Wurz, who raced for Benetton, McLaren and Williams during his ten-year F1 career.
 Thanks to use of the runways and existing road network in large parts of the course, the new circuit has been delivered for a fraction of the cost of a ground-up bespoke design.

-It nevertheless has some challenging curves and mild-elevation changes, despite its airfield origins, while the long wide straights promote overtaking opportunities.
+It nevertheless has some challenging curves and mild-elevation changes, despite its airfield origins, contrasting between the narrower original roads and the long wide straights which promote overtaking opportunities.
 Grandstands to seat 5,000 are available for spectators to enjoy the view, while 24 modern pit garages provide for the needs of the competing teams.
 A control tower on a hillside overlooks the whole complex.

 The region of Norrland and more particularly the city of Skellefteå has seen racing before, when a temporary course was laid out at the city's airport in the mid-1960s for the first Midnattssolsloppet (Midnight Sun) races.
 A young Ronnie Peterson was among those taking part and on one occasion some 15,000 people came out to watch - a crowd number no doubt boosted by the added presence of Roger Moore signing autographs.
 Whether he arrived in a Volvo P1800 is not recorded...

-The new course has seen the revival of the Midnattssolsloppet, though not quite as originally planned.
+The first major event at the new facility (by now renamed Drivecenter Arena) saw the revival of the Midnattssolsloppet, though not quite as originally planned.
 A 10-year deal with the STCC touring car series had been struck by Marklund, though the collapse of the country's premier series with massive debts brought major headaches for Skellefteå Drive Center.
-Fortunately, the successor TCR Scandinavia series honoured the commitment to 'head north', though the fragile state of the Swedish racing scene was exposed when only nine cars made the trip for the premier series, with others citing the cost of travelling so much further from the usual field of play as their reason for staying away.
+Fortunately, the successor TCR Scandinavia series honoured the commitment to 'head north' in June 2019, though the fragile state of the Swedish racing scene was exposed when only nine cars made the trip for the premier series, with others citing the cost of travelling so much further from the usual field of play as their reason for staying away.

 Skellefteå Drive Center is located at Fällfors in Norrland, Sweden.
 The nearest airport is Skellefteå Airport, around an hour's drive to the south of the circuit and offering connections to Stockholm-Arlanda.